 1. 67% of surveyed professionals are likely to leave their current role in 12 months

-2. 73% of employees have attended job interviews with another company in past 12 months!
+2. 73% of employees have attended job interviews with another company in the past 12 months!

 Does it matter?

-Though the cost of replacing an employee depends on many variables, like – complexity of the job, skillsets required, position etc. For the ease of calculation and generalization, here is a quote from a report by Singapore Human Resources Institute (SHRI):
+The cost of replacing an employee depends on many variables, like the job's complexity, skillsets required, position, etc. For ease of calculation and generalization, here is a quote from a report by Singapore Human Resources Institute (SHRI):

-1. As per The U.S. Department of Labor It costs about 33 percent of a new recruit’s salary to replace a lost employee
+1. As per The U.S. Department of Labor, It costs about 33 per cent of a recruit’s salary to replace a lost employee

-2. Private industry estimates for highly skilled jobs peg turnover for highly skilled position, cost of replacing the employee can go up to 150% of Annual Salary!
+2. Private industry estimates for highly skilled jobs peg turnover for highly skilled positions, the cost of replacing the employee can go up to 150% of the Annual Salary!

 The cost of high employee turnover is not merely Dollars.
 It also leads to Low Workplace Morale!
-When an employee leaves, other employees have to bear the brunt of increased workloads and have to take up extra responsibilities due to a lack of an active or trained workforce.
-New employees too may suffer from low morale as they struggle learning new job duties and procedures.
-Continuation of this type of work environment can result in the company having a more difficult time attracting and keeping high-quality talent.
+When an employee leaves, other employees have to bear the brunt of increased workloads and take up extra responsibilities due to a lack of an active or trained workforce.
+New employees, too, may suffer from low morale as they struggle to learn new job duties and procedures.
+Continuation of this type of work environment can make the company more difficult to attract and keep high-quality talent.

-Yet, There are organizations that work like training grounds, people join and leave, and the Management pretends as if nothing big happened!
-Either they are blissfully ignorant of the damage, or perhaps it is simply convenient to move ahead with the OSTRICH APPROACH, Or simply – their EMPLOYEE RETENTION APPROACH HAS NOT BEEN WORKING!
+Yet, some organizations work like training grounds, people join and leave, and the Management pretends as if nothing big happened!
+Either they are blissfully ignorant of the damage, or perhaps it is simply convenient to move ahead with the OSTRICH APPROACH, or their EMPLOYEE RETENTION APPROACH HAS NOT BEEN WORKING!

 52% of the employees think that financial incentives are used effectively in their organizations to combat turnover (SHRI)